cyberbotics/webots/docs/discord/technical-questions-2020.md

 > Is there any way of having a thermal camera sensor?

-`@Shadow` Unfortunately this is not available out of the box in Webots.
+`@Kormit` Unfortunately this is not available out of the box in Webots.

 > And is there any sort of sensors for detecting colour, some sort of light sensor.

-`@Shadow` why not using a camera? you can set it's resolution to 1x1.
+`@Kormit` why not using a camera? you can set it's resolution to 1x1.

 Webots also provide a light sensor, but it is not very useful to detect color: [https://cyberbotics.com/doc/reference/distancesensor#distancesensor-types](https://cyberbotics.com/doc/reference/distancesensor#distancesensor-types)